ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-overlay-ipv6.md

 ifconfig <Netdev connected to VF>.10 up
 ```

-Option 2: If we are unable to spawn VM's on top of the VF's, we can leverage kernel network namespaces.
+Option 2: If we are unable to spawn VMs on top of the VFs, we can leverage kernel network namespaces.
 Move each VF to a network namespace and assign IP addresses.
-Example: Below config is provided for one VM, and considering each namespace is in one VLAN.
+Example: Below config is provided for one overlay port, and tag each port in the namespace to a single VLAN.
 Extend this to other namespaces.

 ```bash
 ip netns add VM0